 Although they are designed to protect consumers, using skill-testing questions for Canadian giveaways has caused controversy on occasion.
 Many find them unfair.

-"You don't have to have any type of aptitude," said Michael Katz, the CEO of Education411.com, according to a Wired.com article.
+"You don't have to have any type of aptitude," said Michael Katz in a Wired.com article.
 "It is simply a way around or way to work within the laws."

-How the Skill Testing Questions Affect Sweepstakes Jargon
+How Skill-Testing Questions Affect Sweepstakes Jargon

 This quirk of Canadian sweepstakes law affects not only the winners but also the jargon of the Canadian giveaway community.